Fusang-Wang/featureMeasure/Measuring image data augmentation for generative models.md

 ### Criterion on semantic feature space

 ​	Knowing the goal for data augmentation as well as the oversampling nature of GAN-based method, we are close to define the question: based on the oversampling nature, how do we measure the performance of GAN models on Data-sufficiency, Class-balance and Semantic feature expansion.
 It is naturally to consider to compare the original and augmented data distribution on the data manifold, but the question is the manifold is highly abstract theoretical concept and hard to find.
-Therefore, we propose to designed a feature space that fits certain criterions targeting the three major tasks in data augmentation.
+Therefore, we propose on alternative to designed a feature space that fits certain criterions targeting the three major tasks in data augmentation.

-* In class linearity:  GAN-based model usually tackle data insufficiency by randomly sampling in latent space.
-However the sampled data point might not be efficient in data augmentation, for example when  most images are sampled around a single point in data manifold, also known as model collapse in GAN training.
+* In class linearity:

+  GAN-based model usually tackle data insufficiency by randomly sampling in latent space.
+However the sampled data point might not be efficient for data augmentation, for example when  most images are sampled around a single point in data manifold, also known as model collapse in GAN training.

-* Between class separability: In order to clearly measure the data point in each class, we expect the distance between centers of different classes to be as far as possible.
+* Between class separability:

+  In order to clearly measure the data point in each class for class balance, we expect the distance between centers of different classes to be as far as possible.
 Moreover, we also expect the two different class set to be separated by a hyperplane.

+* Convexity:

-* Convexity: When features are enhanced or synthesized, which we consider to form a new class right here, we expected these data point will fall out of the root feature zone.
-In other words, each class form a convex set that feature-preserving operation, such as in class interpolation, is also class preserving in the feature space.
+  When features are enhanced or synthesized, which we believe they should be consider different from each source class, we expected these data point to fall out of the root feature zone.
+In other words, each class shall form a convex set that feature-preserving operation, such as in class interpolation, is also class preserving in the feature space.
 Feature augmenting operations such as style mixing or feature enhancement will generate out-class points.

-### 2.1 Feature space of image data（驳论）

-* Latent space of gan

-  * 隐空间，满足的性质1，性质2，性质3 -> 通过前人对隐空间性质的研究验证。
-  * 隐空间具有语义表征的能力：属性编辑等。
-  * 揭示GAN对样本特征扩充的物理本质：**流形学习角度解释**GANs如何补全特征+小实验。
-* Network-based feature space
-* **What are the problems?** latent space oddity: difficult to design metrics, feature space: hard to explain, some prior assumptions are not varified: vgg-network based FID and IS score.
-* However some naive idea for feature measurement shall be preserved

-  * linear separable of latent space
-  * linearity of latent space

-### 2.2 Analysis: Data augementation（G）与 F 之间的逻辑关系

-objective of data augmentation:

-solve insuficient data, solve class imbalance, feature augementation（controversial）

-**The nature of feature-based data augmentation**

-* high dimensional data -> a distribution on low dimensional non linear manifold
-* genrative model, transfor uniform distribution to the original data distribution -> oversampling the learned manifold with interpolation and expolation.

-**How to evaluate**

-* measuring the completion of these tasks:

-  * insuficient data：efficient interpolation-linearity,
-  * solve class imbalance：class separability,  K-means
-  * feature augementation：between class convexity
-* how to evaluate interpolation or expolations on the manifold? (no inclusion of tradidtional method that requires prior knowleadge)

-  * require a feature space that flatten the manifold. (difficulty: manifold too abstract,
-  * interpolation: constrained in a single class.
-For each class, linearity of different semantic features
-  * expolation:each class forms a convex set in the $\mathbb{F}$ space, when new feature appears, it falls out of the current zone

-### 2.3 Conclusion: Criterions on feature space

-* Criterions on feature space for evaluation of image data augmentation: how to evaluation data augmentation based on feature space? 能够度量图片语义的空间需要哪些性质?
-* we propose a new feature space to evaluate feature expansion of images data:  $\mathbb{F}$ space
+## OUTLINE:

 ## 3 Toward $\mathbb{F}$ space